Qumulo/docs/platforms/hpe-apollo-4200-gen9/networking-cluster.md

   * Fully non-blocking architecture
   * IPv6 compatibility
 * Compatible network cables
-* A sufficient number of pots for connecting all nodes to the same switch fabric
+* A sufficient number of ports for connecting all nodes to the same switch fabric
 * One static IP per node, per defined VLAN

 {% include important.html content="Before you connect any Qumulo-supported equipment to your network, we strongly recommend consulting with your network engineering team." %}